 These initial ITIL 4 qualifications have since been supplemented with the following four new ITIL Specialist certifications:

-This 2019 ITIL 4 article was updated in 2023, including the addition of qualification details.
+This 2019 ITIL 4 article was updated in 2023, including the addition of the ITIL 4 qualification details.

 Akshay Anand is a seasoned ITSM professional, with over 20 years of experience delivering projects and running service management teams across India, UK, and the US.
 Recently, he served as a Lead Architect and author for the ITIL 4 body of knowledge and was the Product Ambassador for ITIL 4 from 2018-2021.
 He is a Principal Solutions Engineer at Atlassian working across Sales, Product Development and Product Marketing to promote solutions based on Jira Service Management.
 He is also a recognised blogger and podcaster, passionate about bringing Lean and Agile practices into IT Service Management, as well as promoting mental wellbeing and human-centred ways of working.
 He can be occasionally spotted tweeting as @bloreboy.